Luke-A-C-Roberts/BoxesProject/Docs/proj-outline.md

 - Many plastic boxes are not recycled and are thrown into landfill, which may enter marine ecosystems due to run-off **CITE**.

 - Production of boxes needs energy which may be sourced from non-green energy supplies.
-Upfront production and then reusing would reduce polution.
+Upfront production and then reusing would reduce solution.

 ## Description of Service